 The US Army asked Bell Laboratories to design a machine to assist in testing its M-9 gun director, a type of analog computer that aims large guns to their targets.
 Mathematician George Stibitz recommends using a relay-based calculator for the project.
 The result was the Relay Interpolator, later called the Bell Labs Model II.
 The Relay Interpolator used 440 relays, and since it was programmable by paper tape, was used for other applications following the war.

 Curt Herzstark was an Austrian engineer who worked in his family’s manufacturing business until he was arrested by the Nazis in 1943.
 While imprisoned at Buchenwald concentration camp for the rest of World War II, he refines his pre-war design of a calculator featuring a modified version of Leibniz’s “stepped drum” design.
 After the war, Herzstark’s Curta made history as the smallest all-mechanical, four-function calculator ever built.

 During World War II, the US Navy approached the Massachusetts Institute of Technology (MIT) about building a flight simulator to train bomber crews.
 The team first builds a large analog computer, but found it inaccurate and inflexible.
-After designers saw a demonstration of the ENIAC computer, they decided instead on using a digital approach, while the project slowly changed from a flight simulator to an air defense system.
-By the time Whirlwind was completed in 1951, the Navy had lost interest in the project, though the US.
-Air Force eventually supported “Whirlwind II,” a new air defense computer to be used as part of the SAGE continental air defense system.
+After designers saw a demonstration of the ENIAC computer, they decided instead on a digital approach, while at the same time the project changed from a flight simulator to an air defense system.
+By the time Whirlwind was completed in 1951, the Navy had lost interest in the project, though the US Air Force eventually supported “Whirlwind II,” a new air defense computer to be used as part of the SAGE continental air defense system.